Need some ideas of places to visit in Europe?

 Norway is full of beautiful outdoor landscapes and Lofoten is just one of many cities offering breath taking Nordic views.
 You’ll find many mountains, winding roads, villages, and colorful buildings as you drive your way through the archipelago and Norway in General.
 Lofoten is beautiful during the summer and in winter months too.
 If you’re traveling to Norway in winter, check out this packing list.

 Did you know Istanbul is a city in Turkey that is located in Asia and Europe?
 Talk about getting two continents at once!
 Istanbul is one of the most traditional cities in the world with a ton of historical areas and architecture to explore.
 Some of the more popular things to do in Istanbul include seeing the world famous Hagia Sophia museum, the Blue Mosque, shop the Grand Baazar, and sip on some incredible Turkish coffee.
-Check this guide for a 5 day Istanbul itinerary.

 Amsterdam is a really fun and hip place to spend time in.
 Filled with bicycles everywhere and canals, it’s a very unique city with its own feel.
 I highly recommend walking the center of town and the surrounding areas.
 Walk along canals and enjoy being in such a creative little city.
 At night, head over to the red light district for a very unique atmosphere.
 A lot of people speak enough English here so you should be okay with communication.